Augmented LRFS-based Filter: Holistic Tracking of Group Objects: System Model

-Thanks to the introduction of the augmented LRFS, it can be found that the dynamics, labels, and group attributes of all of these targets at time $k$, are simultaneously contained in the multi-state, i.e., the augmented LRFS $\mathsf{X}_k$.
-Thus, if $\mathsf{X}_k$ can be accurately estimated, the dynamics, labels, and group attributes of individual targets also can be accurately inferred.
+Thanks to the introduction of the augmented LRFS, it can be found that the dynamics, labels, and group attributes of all of these objects at time $k$, are simultaneously contained in the multi-state, i.e., the augmented LRFS $\mathsf{X}_k$.
+Thus, if $\mathsf{X}_k$ can be accurately estimated, the dynamics, labels, and group attributes of individual objects also can be accurately inferred.

 For the dynamic state $x_k \in \mathsf{x}_k$, it is worthing noting that its dynamic state transition function is correlated with its corresponding group attribute $\mathcal{L}^{3 \times 4}(\mathsf{x}_k)=(g_k,c_k)$.
-On one hand, if $\mathcal{L}^3(\mathsf{x}_k)=g_k=0$, which means that the target associated with $\mathsf{x}_k$ dose not belong to any group.
-Its dynamics only depend on itself, and is independent with the dynamics of other targets.
+On one hand, if $\mathcal{L}^3(\mathsf{x}_k)=g_k=0$, which means that the object associated with $\mathsf{x}_k$ dose not belong to any group.
+Its dynamics only depend on itself, and is independent with the dynamics of other objects.
 Thus, we can denote its dynamic state transition function as

 where $x_{+}$ denotes the dynamic state at the next time, and the time subscript such as $k$, has been omitted.
-On the other hand, if $\mathcal{L}^3(\mathsf{x}_k)=g_k \neq0$, which means that the target associated with $\mathsf{x}_k$ belongs to the group indexed by $g_k$, it is reasonable to assume that its dynamic state not only relies on itself, but also depends on the dynamic state of this group.
+On the other hand, if $\mathcal{L}^3(\mathsf{x}_k)=g_k \neq0$, which means that the object associated with $\mathsf{x}_k$ belongs to the group indexed by $g_k$, it is reasonable to assume that its dynamic state not only relies on itself, but also depends on the dynamic state of this group.
 Thus, it is reasonable to denote its dynamic state transition function as